jjreina/Courses/Readme.md

 * This Repo contains a set of courses related to the web developer.
 * The courses are from:
     *   Coursera
+        - The Complete Javascript Course
+        - The Complete Android Oreo Developer
     *   Pluralsight
     *   Udemy